Katyusha (song): In other languages

-In 1943, the Kingdom of Italy, until then one of the Axis powers, joined the Allies.
+In 1943, the Kingdom of Italy, until then one of the Axis powers, after signing the Armistice of Cassibile and the subsequent Operation Achse, joined the Allies.
 During the next two years, Italian partisans fought against German forces in Italy and Italian Fascists.
 Felice Cascione wrote Italian lyrics for "Katyusha".
-His adaptation, Fischia il vento (The Wind Blows), became one of the most famous partisan anthems, along with Bella ciao and La Brigata Garibaldi.
+His adaptation, Fischia il vento (The Wind Blows), became one of the most famous partisan anthems, along with "Bella Ciao".

-During the last battles on the Eastern Front, the Blue Division used the melody of "Katyusha" for an adaptation called Primavera (Spring), a chant extolling the value of Spanish fascist fighters.
+During the last battles on the Eastern Front, the Blue Division used the melody of "Katyusha" for an adaptation called Primavera (Spring), a chant extolling the value of Spanish francoist fighters.

 During the Greek Civil War (1946–1949), Greek partisans who fought against the German invasion in 1941 wrote their version of "Katyusha" named Ο ύμνος του ΕΑΜ (The Hymn of EAM).
 The text to the melody was written by Vassilis Rotas, recorded much later by Thanos Mikroutsikos and sung by Maria Dimitriadi.

-It has also been performed by the Syrian Communist Party in Arabic.

-The song was translated into Hebrew and performed by 1945, and has been popular ever since in Israel.

 Katyusha is also a popular song sung in the People's Republic of China due to influence from the Soviet Union in the second half of the 20th century and is still widely popular.
-The popularity of these songs even reached a point in China that at the time young people would deem it a great shame if they couldn't sing them.
 During the 2015 Moscow Victory Day Parade, the Chinese honor guard contingent led by Li Bentao surprised hundreds of locals when they sang Katyusha during their march back to their living quarters during a nighttime rehearsal.
-That same parade saw the song being performed by the Massed Bands of the Moscow Garrison during the march past of foreign contingents (specifically that of India, Mongolia, Serbia and China).
+That same parade saw the song being performed by the Massed Bands of the Moscow Garrison during the march of foreign contingents (specifically that of India, Mongolia, Serbia and China).

-In Indonesia, the Joko Widodo campaign song Goyang Jempol Jokowi Gaspol uses its melody.

-It is a popular song in Iceland (particularly among schoolchildren) where it is known as "Vertu til er vorið kallar á þig" ("Be Ready When Spring Calls"), the lyrics by Tryggvi Þorsteinsson encourage hard work in the hayfields in spring.
+It is a popular song in Iceland (particularly among schoolchildren) where it is known as "Vertu til er vorið kallar á þig" ("Be Ready When Spring Calls You"), the lyrics by Tryggvi Þorsteinsson encourage hard work in the hayfields in spring.

-A French-language version, titled "Casatchok", was released by Israeli singer Rika Zaraï in 1969.

-In Finland the best known version (in Finnish) of the song is called "Sörkan sällit", which is also quite popular as a student party song.

-In popular culture

-Katyusha has appeared in numerous works, most often in tandem with Russian or Soviet topics, including a level featuring the USSR in the 1989 NES video game Super Dodgeball, and in the 2013 album The Circus At The End Of The World by the band Abney Park.

-A variant of the song appeared in the 2018 film Cold War.